 Here are some simple tips to prevent Altitude Sickness especially when going to Machu Picchu, Peru.
 We recommend to consider them before travelling to Cusco.

 If you have heart problems or any serious sickness, we recommend you to consult your doctor before you plan your trip to Machu Picchu.
 You may also ask for prescription of Diamox, a pill that prevents 75% of AMS before it happens.

-Before travelling to Machu Picchu, we highly recommend you to spend at-least 48 hours in Cusco.
+Before visiting Machu Picchu, we highly recommend you to spend at-least 3 days in Cusco.
 This will allow your body to acclimatise.
 Spending some extra time resting is always recommended before progressing to a higher altitude.

 Avoid intaking plenty of food at one.
 At high altitudes, the digestion is quite slow.
 Eat lightly and consume meals those are rich in carbohydrates.
 This would help you to quickly get accustomed to the altitude.
 Also, avoid drinking alcohol.
 Alcohol increases the possibility of altitude sickness.
 Besides, altitude makes one drink between 1.5 to 3 times as potent.

+Drink lots of water.
 A bottle of water is always a must.
 AMS causes dehydration so water intake is very essential.
 If you have strong symptoms, it is also recommended to carry canned oxygen shots to help elevate your oxygen levels.

 It doesn’t matter how fit or young you are because scientifically being physically fit does not guarantee the decreased risk of Altitude Sickness, hence, it is always better to be prepared to avoid any complications on your journey to the marvellous Machu Picchu.